neos/Neos.EventSourcing/Readme.md

-# CQRS for Flow Framework
+# Event Sourcing and CQRS for Flow Framework

 _This package is currently under development and not fully working, please don't use it in production._

-The goal of the project is to provide infrastructure to support CQRS/ES project based on Flow Framework
+The goal of the project is to provide the infrastructure for ES/CQRS for applications based on Flow Framework.

 # Requirements

 * PHP 7
-* Flow 3.3 LTS
+* Flow 4.0

 # Packages

-The features are splitted in differents packages:
+The features are split into different packages:

 * **[Neos.Cqrs](https://github.com/neos/Neos.Cqrs)**: mostly infrastructure (interface, trait, abstract class) and the event/query bus
 * **[Neos.Cqrs.MonitoringHelper](https://github.com/neos/Neos.Cqrs.MonitoringHelper)**: aspect to monitor performance of the ```Neos.Cqrs``` infrastructure